 Certain types of plastic can cause memory effects for mercury.
 Keep mercury top standard concentration as low as practicable.

-4.2.6 Background absorption (AA only)
+Background Absorption (AA only)

 In general, background correction is not necessary for vapor generation work.
 Occasional exceptions may be encountered.
-For example, when determining low level As in the presence of another hydride forming element.
+For example, when determining low level arsenic in the presence of another hydride forming element.